ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/single_variables.rst

 	{homepage}

-This variable will be substituted with the URL to your home page as defined under Admin > General Configuration.
+This variable will be substituted with the **URL to the root directory of your site** preference under :menuselection:`Admin --> General Configuration`.

 ip\_address
 -----------